uchicago-cs/chiventure/docs/wdl.md

     - action: "take"

+      conditions:

+      - id: "top hat"

+        attribute: "on_head"

+        value: true

       text_success: "Congrats!
 You got the wand and can perform a spell!"

-      text_fail: "You cannot take the wand until you have the top hat"
+      text_fail: "You cannot take the wand until the top hat is on your head"

-      conditions:

-      - id: "top hat"

-        state: "in inventory"

-        value: "no"

     - action: "consume"

-      allowed: "no"

-      text_fail: "You cannot consume the wand."
+      text_fail: "You cannot consume the wand.
+Please try to hold it."
 ```